 Interested in teaching kids about climate action in Canada?
 Help the Trickster save the polar bear by learning about Indigenous initiatives in climate change in Climate Tactics, an online game produced by the Science Centre, featuring 30 projects from our database!

-We have begun documenting existing, inspiring Indigenous climate change and sustainability initiatives throughout Canada in a database that will be made publicly accessible as an interactive web tool [forthcoming].
+We have begun documenting existing, inspiring Indigenous climate change and sustainability initiatives throughout Canada.
 The green dots below represent communities with such initiatives who have agreed to be given visibility via Indigenous Innovations.

 The project is steered by Norma Kassi (co-Chair), Arctic Institute of Community-Based Research and Catherine Potvin (co-Chair), McGill University, as well as Catherine Béland, First Nations of Quebec and Labrador Sustainable Development Institute, Eli Enns, POLIS Project, and Tonio Sadik, Assembly of First Nations, under the auspices of the UNESCO-McGill Chair for Dialogues on Sustainability.
 The project coordinator is Divya Sharma, McGill University.